oxygenxml/oxygen-publishing-template-samples/templates/click-on-tiles/README.md

     ```
 1. Optionally, you may copy the *tiles.css* file and reference it in the *&lt;css>* section of your *opt* file.
 Alternatively you can copy the CSS rules from *tiles.css* into your template's CSS file.

-**Note:** If you haven't created a Publishing Template yet, you can create one by following the procedure described in[this topic](https://www.oxygenxml.com/doc/versions/25.0/ug-webhelp-responsive/topics/whr-create-publishing-template-x.html).
+**Note:** If you haven't created a Publishing Template yet, you can create one by following the procedure described in [this topic](https://www.oxygenxml.com/doc/versions/25.0/ug-webhelp-responsive/topics/whr-create-publishing-template-x.html).